 A key component of clinical audit is that performance is reviewed (or audited) with a supporting framework to enable improvements to be made if required.

-At St James's Hospital, clinical audit of the mortality and morbidity of patients was undertaken as part of the general surgical services.
-At the time of review, clinical audit processes specific to the SBD service were not in place.
-However the Lead Clinician recognised the need to develop and incorporate this within the service's clinical governance structure.
+At UCHG, clinical audit of mortality and morbidity was undertaken as part of the general surgical services.
+At the time of review, there were no immediate plans to develop an SBD-specific clinical audit function. (see UCHG CE1)

+The Authority verified that SBD clinical audit was undertaken as part of the general surgical services which is a constituent of the clinical audit structure across LGH.
+LGH had comprehensive clinical audit policies, procedures and controls in place, and confirmation of recent audits in relation to SBD and advanced nurse practitioner oncology services were submitted as evidence.
+The Lead Clinician identified the need for SBD-specific clinical audit to be commenced once the data system has been introduced and tested.

-The Authority found that the service had some SBD specific clinical audit systems in place.
-However, these require further development and integration within the SBD governance structures. (see CE2)
+The Authority found that the service had some SBD-specific clinical audit systems in place.
+However, these required further development and integration within the SBD governance structures. (see UCHG CE2)